AlexLisenkov/discord-bot/README.md

 * `clearqueue` Clears queue and stops playing
 * `disconnect` Disconnect bot from channel and clear queue
 * `blacklist show` Lists blacklisted YouTube ids
+* `voicechannel show` Lists blocked voice channels for the bot

 Admin commands:
 * `blacklist add <YouTube-url>` Adds a YouTube video to the blacklist
 * `blacklist remove <YouTube-id>` Removes a YouTube video from the blacklist
+* `voicechannel disallow <channel-nae>` Blocks the bot from joining a channel
+* `voicechannel allow <channel-nae>` Removes the the channel from the blacklist

 ## Pre requirements